-This course will address a topic of interest enriching the existing course offerings and expanding student learning and experiences.
+This course will address a topic of interest enriching the existing course offerings and expanding candidate learning and experiences.
 Topics will be developed by an assigned faculty member as approved by the Dean of the School of Education.
 The course will be offered as required.

-EDUC 596 - Practicum in Education 3 cr hrs
+EDUC 596 - Practicum in Education